valeratrades/.github/best_practices/documentation.md

 - XXX: like NB but strictly negative
 - REF: link to reference or its summarized version in text
 - LOOP: similar to SAFETY, _every_ endless loop must have an explanation for its necessity

+#### temporary
+When developing it's nice to be able to annotate approximate desired map of the next steps As such, have
+- DO | \-: pseudo-code, mapping out steps needing to be done, similar to how `sorry` is used in `lean`
+- dbg | DBG: something temporary that is introduced for testing purposes and is meant to be removed before committing

 ### ARCHITECTURE.md